- TRY FREE TRY FREE

 Note that Windows Media Player supported formats include .asf, .wma, .wmv, .wm, .wmd, .avi, .mpg, .mpeg, you can also choose others depends on the version you installed on PC.

 Note: If you want to customize your MP3 files bitrate, sample rate, encoder, you can click the Create button to open the Setting window and make more changes.
 Once you finish the settings, click the Create button to continue.

 Step 3 Convert and Play MP3 on Windows Easily

-Finally, click on the Convert All button to start converting MP3 to WMA or other Windows Media Player compatible formats.
-To check your final project, just click on the Converted tab, and now you can play MP3 files on Windows 10/8/7 smoothly.
+Finally, click on the Convert button to start converting MP3 to WMA or other Windows Media Player compatible formats.
+The Wondershare MP3 Converter can make the conversion process easy and quick.
+To check your final project, just click on the Finished tab, and now you can play MP3 files on Windows 10/8/7 smoothly.